elcolin/git_tips/CPP.md

     void modifyValue(int& x) {
         x = x * 2;
     }

+When a class has an object declared as a reference, its value need to be initiated, it can be done as such:

+    class RandomClass{
+        private:
+            std::string &first;
+            std::string &second;
+        public:
+            RandomClass(std::string &s1, std::string &s2);
+    };

+    RandomClass(std::string &s1, std::string &s2) : first(s1), second(s2) {}
 ## const
 ### const variables
 Use const when you want to guarantee the object won't be modified.